Mille Lacs Lake Update and Report for 7-25-2013

-A big thank you to all that entered the Barnacles "in house" fishing tournament this weekend.
-A bigger thank you to the Barnacles staff for doing a wonderful job hosting the event.
-A good time was had by all.
+A big thank you to all that entered the Barnacles “in house” fishing tournament this weekend.
+A bigger thank you to the Barnacles staff for doing an excellent job hosting the event.
+All had a good time.

-Fishing: those that did well this weekend definitely made adjustments with a north wind that approached us Friday and turned things around a little.
-Finding the groups of feeding fish on the edge of the mud flats and staying on them was key.
+Fishing: those that did well this weekend made adjustments with a north wind that approached us Friday and turned things around a little.
+Finding the groups of feeding fish on the edge of the mudflats and staying on them was vital.
 Rigging with leeches is still working on the Mud, but once again, find the grouped up fish first.
-Spinners with crawlers are also working on the mud as well as trolling lead core between the mud flats.
-Even bite is best with slip bobbers off the deep side of the mud in 28-32 feet.
+Spinners with crawlers are also working on the Mud and trolling lead core between the mudflats.
+Even bite is best with slip bobbers off the Mud’s deep side in 28-32 feet.
 I did have a report of active fish moving to the deep sand.
 I am planning on trolling that late this week and will keep you all posted.

-High winds and unfriendly weather paid us a visit this past weekend.
-Travel and fishing condition were very challenging at times.
-The walleyes definitely reacted to the weather as well.
-It’s approaching that time of the summer when our fish move again, this time slowly into fall patterns or a “forage feed”.
-Start looking to spinner rigs tipped with crawlers or minnows off the edges of the mud.
-Main lake “basin trolling” with lead core between the flats is a great option as well right now.
-The evening bobber bite out front on the first break was fairly spotty this past weekend, guessing mother nature is assuming responsibility for that.
-Looking forward to a great up coming weekend at Barnacles, great weather is forecasted!!!!
+High winds and cold weather visited us this past weekend.
+Travel and fishing conditions were very challenging at times.
+The walleyes reacted to the weather as well.
+It’s approaching that time of the summer when our fish move again, this time slowly into fall patterns or a “forage feed.”
+Start looking to spinner rigs tipped with crawlers or minnows off the edges of the Mud.
+Main lake “basin trolling” with the lead core between the flats is a great option as well right now.
+The evening bobber bite out front on the first break was somewhat spotty this past weekend, guessing mother nature is assuming responsibility for that.
+Looking forward to a great upcoming weekend at Barnacles, great weather is forecasted!!!!

-Thank you to everyone for the safe boating and courtesy on lake this past busy holiday weekend.
+Thank you to everyone for the safe boating and courtesy on the lake this past busy holiday weekend.
 Onto the fishing.
-The walleye bite is still on full swing right now.
-Daylight hours the mud flats are on fire!
+The walleye bite is still in full swing right now.
+Daylight hours, the mudflats are on fire!
 All presentations are working out there.
-Rigging with leeches, spinners with crawlers, lead core trolling and even basin style lead core trolling between flats is producing fish, both eaters and bigger fish, we even put one on the wall this weekend!
-Evening hours, the first break in 16-22 ft is successful with slip bobbers and leeches as well as the bottom edges of the mud flats with bobbers in 28-32 ft.
+Rigging with leeches, spinners with crawlers, lead core trolling, and even basin style lead core trolling between flats produce fish, eaters, and bigger fish; we even put one on the wall this weekend!
+Evening hours, the first break in 16-22 ft is successful with slip bobbers and leeches and the bottom edges of the mudflats with bobbers in 28-32 ft.

 On to the good stuff, Walleyes!!

 With a slight lack of food still, the walleyes are going strong.
-The mud flats are holding plenty of fish.
+The mudflats are holding plenty of fish.
 Rigs tipped with leeches are still working.
-The spinner bite has turned on as well out on the mud, tip your spinners with either crawlers or rainbows.
-In closer the sand is still giving up fish in 23-27' during the day and 13-18' at night.
-Look for lead core trolling to be effective as well real soon.
+The spinner bite has turned on as well out on the Mud; tip your spinners with either crawlers or rainbows.
+In closer, the sand is still giving up fish in 23-27′ during the day and 13-18′ at night.
+Look for lead core trolling to be useful as well real soon.